npm package discovery and stats viewer.

 You can control two lights and up to six pumps, a mister, a blower, 2 aux devices and the overall heating state of the spa.
 You can also view the state of the circulation pump.

-The "Thermostat" device type exposes control of the spa's target temperature and high (="Heat" in Home app) vs low (="Cool" in Home app), heating mode.
-The low mode is generally used as a low-energy vacation mode.
+If using HomeKit, the "Thermostat" device type exposes control of the spa's target temperature and high (="Heat" in Home app) vs low (="Cool" in Home app), heating mode.
+The low mode is generally used as a low-energy eco mode.
 The target temperature is separate for the two modes and the valid ranges are also different.
 If the flow sensor indicates water flow has failed, then the thermostat is "off".
-You cannot turn it off yourself - it is not a valid state for the spa itself.
+You cannot turn it off yourself because that is not a valid state for the spa itself.

-There is a "Hold" switch to activate the Spa's hold mode (temporarily turn off all pumps, including the circulation pump, so that you can safely change filters, etc).
+There is a "Hold" switch to activate the Spa's hold mode (temporarily turn off all pumps, including the circulation pump), so that you can safely change filters, etc.

-There are two "Locks" - to lock the spa settings (while still allowing control over pumps, lights, etc) and to lock the Spa completely (preventing use of any panel controls until unlocked).
+There are two "Locks" - one to lock the spa settings (while still allowing control over pumps, lights, etc) and second to lock the Spa completely (preventing use of any panel controls until unlocked).
 These are the same locking/unlocking as Balboa provides in the Spa control panel.

 Finally there are other devices on some spas: a "blower" (typically with 3-speeds), a "mister" and two auxiliary devices (aux1 and aux2).
-They are all supported by this plugin, but not yet fully tested (please test them and report back on success or any problems).

 Siri